fengwang/CReLU/readme.md

 ### Example usage

-A simple model applying crelu activation to an input layer, with save/load functionality enabled.
+A simple model applying CReLU activation to an input layer, with save/load function:

 ```python
     from tensorflow.keras.layers import Input